 Our staff is not deputized and therefore do not have the authority to arrest in dealing with criminal actions.
 All property owners are urged to contact the appropriate police or fire departments without delay, whenever such services are required.
-The 911 service is available throughout Clare County.
+For non-emergencies call 989-539-7166 or for emergencies the 911 service is available throughout Clare County.

 Covenants and Deed Restrictions:

 Covenants and deed restrictions are registered with the Clare County Register of Deeds office in Harrison, Michigan for all lots within each subdivision.
 They are sometimes more restrictive than applicable township zoning requirements, which also apply.